Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 The fire wheel symbolized the sun, and eventually, everyone would return home with a flame from the town’s bonfire to light their home’s hearth.

-Samhain was also a time for divination about the future to plan for the coming year.
-Samhain festivities typically included bonfires, parade-like processions through town in animal skins or costumes as symbolic sacrifices to the deities of the Otherworld, and feasting on foods that were laid out on Samhain altars.
+Samhain was also a time for divination about the future and planning for the coming year.
+Samhain festivities typically included bonfires, parade-like processions through town in animal skins or costumes as symbolic sacrifices to the deities of the Otherworld, and feasting on foods laid out on Samhain altars.

 The bonfires were not the only fire rituals associated with Samhain.
 A popular ritual called “lating the witches” involved a solemn candlelit procession, the purpose of which was the discovery of dark magic.